Acaippa/Pug-and-Mysql/README.md

 [Download MySql](https://dev.mysql.com/downloads/installer/)

-**Once both MySql and Nodejs have been installed**, go ahead and set up a database connection in MySql, and create a database with a "users" table with a *name* variable and an *id* Primary key, as shown below.
+**Once both MySql and Nodejs have been installed**, go ahead and set up a database connection in MySql, and create a database with a "users" table with a *name* variable and an *id* Primary key as shown below.
 I will not cover how to but there are plenty of tutorials online.

 (MySql)